-Ventilation is often the only effective means for removing moisture.
+Ventilation is generally the most effective means of removing moisture.
 Dehumidifiers are only practical in limited areas.
 Exhaust fans in the kitchen and bathroom will remove moisture created from cooking and bathing before the vapor can circulate through the house.
 These fans need to be run often enough to remove the moisture.

-Bathroom fan(s) installed in your home are intended to be an integral part of your home's ventilation system.
+Bathroom Fan(s) installed in your home are intended to be an integral part of its' ventilation system.
 A manual switch will control one fan.
 The fan(s) should be cleaned seasonally by removing the dust and dirt that has built up on the fan blades and grille.